sara-sabr/ITStrategy/_pages/en/strategy-technology-management.md

   </tr>
   <tr>
     <td>
-    <p>Inspired by the <a href="https://cloud.cio.gov/strategy/#workforce">US Cloud Smart</a> and <a href="https://014gc.sharepoint.com/sites/CDO/SitePages/FR/Home.aspx">ESDC Data</a> Strategies, the Technology Literacy Program seeks to empower IITB employees and executives to better understand modern software and perform competency management.
+    <p>Inspired by the <a href="https://cloud.cio.gov/strategy/#workforce">US Cloud Smart</a> and <a href="https://014gc.sharepoint.com/sites/CDO/SitePages/FR/Home.aspx">ESDC Data</a> Strategies (ESDC only), the Technology Literacy Program seeks to empower IITB employees and executives to better understand modern software and perform competency management.
     It is to establish foundational courses and skills needed to manage modern software effectively, securely, that benefits Canadians, and necessary to <a href="https://derisking-guide.18f.gov/">deliver successful technology projects</a>.</p>
     <p>Acknowledging the government's current financial constraints, the Literacy Program will seek to leverage existing materials and services such as:</p>
     <ul>